LudovicRousseau/pyscard/smartcard/doc/pyscard-framework.rst

 pyscard smartcard framework samples
 ===================================

-pyscard is a python module adding smart cards support to python.
+pyscard is a Python module adding smart cards support to Python.

-It consists of smartcard.scard, an extension module wrapping Windows smart card base components (also known as PCSC), and smartcard, a python framework library hiding PCSC complexity.
+It consists of smartcard.scard, an extension module wrapping Windows smart card base components (also known as PCSC), and smartcard, a Python framework library hiding PCSC complexity.

 Display the ATR of inserted cards